NDA INFORMATION

 • A term forbidding you from posting anything about the dispute or the agreement on social media:

-“Employee acknowledges that this paragraph prohibits Employee from e-mailing about or posting any information about Employee’s allegations on any social media networking site including…..”
+“Employee acknowledges that this paragraph prohibits Employee from emailing about or posting any information about Employee’s allegations on any social media networking site including…..”

-• A term stating that the employer will remove any complaints or discipline or reports of investigation procedures from the personnel file of the person who you are complaining behaving about.
+• A term stating that the employer will remove any complaints or discipline or reports of investigation procedures from the personnel file of the person who you are complaining about.
 This means there will be no record for the future.:

 Q: Aren’t NDAs supposed to protect commercially sensitive materials, intellectual property and research/ innovation which is the property of the organisation/ company / department?

-A: Yes.
+A: Yes!
 NDAs were originally developed for this purpose in the 1980’s during the tech boom in California, to prevent former employees taking trade secrets with them when they moved to competitors.
 Our proposals will not change this, but instead stop the extension of NDAs to cover up misconduct, fraud and even crime.

 Q: How are NDAs being used now?